Internet trolls are mostly sadists and narcissists, actually.

 2. Internet Troll

 Internet trolls are people who usually lurk in the comments section of social media posts, and make derogatory remarks.
-From their seemingly overbearing position, they intend to inflame people and instigate their negative emotions.
+They intend to inflame people and instigate their negative emotions from their seemingly overbearing position.

 Many of us would like to attach the definition of a folklore troll to an internet troll as well.
 Sadly, these latter trolls live among us and often cause harm to our society.

 They rattle your cage so loud that others take note and then arouse them to join in bringing you down.